Review Summary – Do We Recommend This Machine?

 The Water Tank and the Catch Tray

-The water tank can hold 60 ounces (1.8 L) of water.
-It has a good handle and is easily removable on the left side of the machine.
+The water tank can hold 60 ounces (1.8 liters) of water.
+It has a good handle and is easy to remove from the machine’s left side.
 You can also install an optional water filter.
-I’d try to not leave water in the tank for a long period of time.
+I suggest not leaving water in the tank for a long period of time.
 If you won’t use the machine for a few days, empty out the tank and let it dry.

 The Catch Tray

-The catch tray and the drip tray are removable from the front of the machine.
-But the drip tray is rather small and it fills up quickly.
-That’s why it’s a good idea to put a container under the spout when you turn the machine on and off, so the drip tray doesn’t fill up as quickly.
+The catch tray and the drip tray are removable from the machine’s front.
+Its drip tray is rather small and fills up quickly.
+That’s why it is a good idea to put a container under the spout when you turn the machine on and off, so the drip tray doesn’t fill up as quickly.

 The catch tray for the coffee grounds is normal-sized.
 The grounds, which are basically coffee pucks, were just a bit damp.

 The Melitta Caffeo CI has a few cleaning programs, and they work very well.
 After using the machine, it will ask if you want to run the program to flush out the machine.
-I think that’s better than machines that do it automatically.
-It gives you a chance to put a separate container under the spout to catch the water from the cleaning program.
+I think this is better than machines that clean automatically, as it gives you a chance to put a separate container under the spout to catch the water from the cleaning program.

-Melitta also sells two liquid cleaning products: the “Perfect Clean Milk System Cleaner,” which is available on Amazon, and a decalcifier, namely the “Anti Calcium Liquid Decalcifier,” which is also available on Amazon.
-But you can also feel free to use cleaners from other brands if they have the same ingredients.
+Melitta also sells two liquid cleaning products: the “Perfect Clean” milk system cleaner, and the “Anti Calcium Liquid Decalcifier.”
+However, you can feel free to use cleaners from other brands if they have the same ingredients.

 Removable Brewing Unit

 You can remove the brewing unit by opening a flap on the side.
-If the brewing unit itself looks familiar, that’s because it’s the same one used in machines from Bosch, Siemens and Miele.
+If the brewing unit looks familiar, that’s because it is the same one used in machines from Bosch, Siemens and Miele.

 You need to press the red switch and slide the lever up to remove the brewing unit.
-If you don’t do it that way, it’ll get jammed.
-If it’s not easy to take it out, something’s not right.
-Then the best way to deal with it is to turn on the machine, and then turn it off using the switch in the front.
-Now the brewing unit should have had a chance to move into the standby position, which lets you remove it.
+If you don’t, it will get jammed.
+If it’s not easy to take it out, something is not right.
+The best way to deal with it is to turn on the machine, and then turn it off using the front switch.
+This moves the brewing unit into the standby position, which lets you remove it.

 Doing it doesn’t take any effort at all.